linuxdeploy user guide

 .sofile) into the AppDir.
 Set up everything so that other libraries, executables etc. use this one instead of a system one.

-- Bundle a desktop file into the AppDir.
+Bundle a desktop file into the AppDir.
 These are required for desktop integration, and there must always be at least one of them in the AppDir.
-Please see creating-desktop-file for a guide how they can be created, and for best practices related to AppImages.
+Please see Integrating AppImages into the desktop for a guide how they can be created, and for best practices related to AppImages.

-- Bundle icon file.
-Supported are all formats which the `XDG icon specification`_ lists. linuxdeploy will automatically calculate the right output path, which depends on file format and resolution.
+Bundle icon file.
+Supported are all formats which the Icon Theme Specification lists. linuxdeploy will automatically calculate the right output path, which depends on file format and resolution.
 You can specify multiple icons for multiple resolutions in the form of

 The following example illustrates how an existing binary can be bundled into an AppDir: